-The fiscal year 2015 total revenues increased by 1.1 percent which was due primarily to an increase in state appropriation that is larger than the decrease in tuition and fees.
-Undergraduate tuition rates were frozen in both fiscal years 2015 and 2014, while graduate tuition rates rose 3 percent.
+The fiscal year 2016 total revenues increased by 2.8 percent which was due primarily to an increase in state appropriation.

 Compensation is the system's single largest expense component.
-Compensation expense decreased \$28.4 million, or 2.2 percent, in fiscal year 2015 and represented 67.8 percent of total operating expense.
-The fiscal year 2014 increase of \$45.3 million, or 3.6 percent, represented 68.2 percent of total operating expense.
-Total compensation expense included fringe benefit costs of \$278.4 million and \$318.2 million in fiscal years 2015 and 2014, respectively.
-The decrease in compensation in fiscal year 2015 is due primarily to the \$37.7 million impact of the GASB Statement No. 68.
-The increase in compensation costs in fiscal year 2014 is due primarily to collective bargaining settlements along with an increase to the employer portion of the insurance premiums.
+Compensation expense increased \$8.3 million, or 0.7 percent, in fiscal year 2016 and represented 68.1 percent of total operating expense.
+The fiscal year 2015 decrease of \$28.4 million, or 2.2 percent, represented 67.8 percent of total operating expense.
+Total compensation expense included fringe benefit costs of \$281.9 million and \$278.4 million in fiscal years 2016 and 2015, respectively.
+The small increase in compensation in fiscal year 2016 is due primarily to bargaining unit contracts increases, offset by a 2.5 percent reduction in employee headcount.

-All other operating expenses for fiscal year 2015 decreased by 0.4 percent compared to fiscal year 2014.
-A marginal increase in operating expenses occurred in fiscal year 2014 over fiscal year 2013.
-The most significant increases by percentage from fiscal year 2014 to fiscal year 2015 was 9.5 percent or \$3.6 million in financial aid, net.
-This increase is due to an increase in financial aid that was disbursed to students.
+All other operating expenses for fiscal year 2016 decreased by 0.7 percent compared to fiscal year 2015.
+A 0.4 percent decrease in operating expenses occurred in fiscal year 2015 compared to fiscal year 2014.
+The most significant decrease by percentage from fiscal year 2015 to fiscal year 2016 was 8.6 percent or \$3.6 million in financial aid that was disbursed to students, due to decreased enrollment.